EdHarty/Kris-Kringle/README.md

 # 10. Known Bugs
 [Go to the top](#table-of-contents)

 - The quantity selector for the products had a bug where the minus button was not disabled on mobile devices.
-This was rectified with CodeInstitute guidance.
+This was rectified with Code Institute guidance.

 <a name="credits"></a>
 # 11. Credits